NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 ---
 ---

-## Introduction to Maftools
+## Introduction to maftools

-Maftools is an R package designed to summarize, analyze, annotate, and visualize [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files.
+maftools is an R package designed to summarize, analyze, annotate, and visualize [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files.
 Today, we will be using the maftools package to analyze and visualize the data within a MAF file.

 The package consists of visualization and analysis based modules.
 The diagram below provides a visual representation of these modules as well as the inputs needed to run them.

 {% include image-modal.html link="practical_assets/maftools_summary.png" max-width="75%" %}

 <figcaption class="is-italic is-size-7" style="align: center">
-<a href="https://www.bioconductor.org/packages/devel/bioc/vignettes/maftools/inst/doc/maftools.html#5_Overview_of_the_package">Image from the Maftools documents</a>
+<a href="https://www.bioconductor.org/packages/devel/bioc/vignettes/maftools/inst/doc/maftools.html#5_Overview_of_the_package">Image from the maftools documents</a>
 </figcaption>

 For a more in-depth explanation of maftools, how to use it, and its capabilities beyond our